Kyle Lowry NBA Preview vs. the Hornets

 Kyle Lowry Insights vs. the Hornets

-- This season, Lowry has made 3.1 shots per game, which adds up to 7.4% of his team's total makes.
+- This season, he's put up 7.9% of the Heat's attempted field goals, as he's averaging 7.1 per contest.

-- He's put up 4.9 threes per game, or 14.2% of his team's shots from beyond the arc this season.
+- Lowry is averaging 4.9 three-point field goal attempts per game this season, which is 14.1% of his team's tries from beyond the arc.

-- Lowry's Heat average 99.8 possessions per game, which ranks 16th among NBA teams, while the Hornets are one of the league's slowest with 101.6 possessions per contest.
+- Lowry's opponents, the Hornets, have one of the NBA's slowest tempos with 101.5 possessions per game, while his Heat rank 18th in possessions per game with 99.6.

-- On defense, the Hornets have allowed 121.3 points per game, which is 26th-best in the league.
+- The Hornets allow 121 points per contest, 26th-ranked in the NBA.

-- Allowing 45.1 rebounds per contest, the Hornets are the 23rd-ranked team in the league.
+- On the glass, the Hornets have conceded 45 rebounds per game, which puts them 23rd in the league.

-- The Hornets concede 27 assists per game, 21st-ranked in the NBA.
+- In terms of assists, the Hornets have allowed 27.1 per contest, 22nd in the NBA.

-- Allowing 13.6 made 3-pointers per game, the Hornets are the 24th-ranked team in the NBA.
+- In terms of 3-pointers, the Hornets are ranked 22nd in the league, allowing 13.7 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!